ccie16798/subnettools/README.md

 IP route to CSV converters
 --------------------------
 - convert PARSER FILE1: convert FILE1 to csv using parser PARSER
 - convert help        : use 'subnet_tool convert help' for available parsers

-subnettools FILE format is a CSV where each line represent a route ; a route is -* a subnet
+subnettools subnet FILE format is a CSV where each line represent a route ; a route is -* a subnet
 -* a subnet mask
 -* a gateway